A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Emulation experiments and results

 \subsection{Compared methods}

 We compare the proposed emulation framework against representative regression-based emulators.
-As classical reference methods, we consider the Kernel Ridge Regression (KRR) and Gaussian Process Regression (GPR) \cite{verrelst2017}.
-These methods follow the two-step emulation framework introduced in previous work.
-In this setting, principal component analysis (PCA) is first applied to the target spectra to reduce dimensionality, and a regression model is then trained to predict the corresponding principal components from the biophysical input variables.
-We retain $2$ principal components, explaining approximately $99.5\%$ of the spectral variance.
-Due to computational constraints, these models are trained on progressively larger subsets of the data (from $100$ to $3000$), and the configuration yielding the lowest validation error is retained.
+As classical reference methods, we consider the Kernel Ridge Regression (KRR), Gaussian Process Regression (GPR) and Partial Least Squares (PLS) \cite{verrelst2017,riveracaicedo2017}.
+These approaches follow the previously introduced two-step emulation framework.
+First, a dimensionality reduction (DR) technique is applied to the target spectra.
+Then, a regression model is trained to predict the associated latent components from the biophysical input variables.
+Each regression method is paired with one of the following DR techniques: Principal Component Analysis (PCA), Canonical Component Analysis (CCA), Minimum Noise Fraction (MNF), Non-Negative Matrix Factorization (NMF), Partial Least Squares (PLS), and a pretrained Variational Autoencoder (VAE DEC) using the same architecture as the P2P-pre pretraining VAE \cite{jolliffe2016pca,wold1966,green1988,hotelling1936} For every combination, several latent-space dimensions were evaluated in order to identify the optimal model configuration.
+In the presented results, we only show the top two combinations for each regression method.
+Additional details are provided in Section \ref{latent}.

-In addition to these classical approaches, we include a multilayer perceptron (MLP) baseline that directly maps the biophysical input parameters to the full hyperspectral spectrum without explicit dimensionality reduction, using hidden layer sizes of $256$ and $512$ for both datasets.
-The MLP uses the same input variables as the other baselines and is trained using the same optimization settings as the pixel-wise implementations of the proposed framework.
+In addition to these classical approaches, we include a 1D-CNN baseline that directly maps the biophysical input parameters to the full hyperspectral spectrum without explicit dimensionality reduction, using hidden layer sizes of $32$, $64$ and $128$ for both datasets.
+The 1D-CNN uses the same input variables as the other baselines and is trained using the same optimization settings as the pixel-wise implementations of the proposed framework.
 This baseline serves to assess the benefit of variational and latent-space modeling compared to a standard feedforward regression approach.
 All baselines operate at the spectral level and do not explicitly model spatial context.
-This ensures a fair comparison with the pixel-wise variants of the proposed framework, and highlights the additional benefits of spatial-spectral modeling enabled by the convolutional architectures.
+This ensures a fair comparison with the pixel-wise variants of the proposed framework, and highlights the additional benefits of spatial-spectral modeling enabled by the spatial convolutional architectures.

+Finally, we investigate the potential of Flow Matching (FM) for both direct emulation and parameter mapping paired with a pretrained decoder.